 In Section \ref{sec:vizing} of this paper, we show that this is not the case when $r>1$ by providing a family of counterexamples.
 However, we conjecture that it holds for $r=1$, which is a strengthened form of Vizing's Conjecture.

 We then move on from general Cartesian products, and focus on grid graphs of arbitrary dimensions $\ZZ^d$, which is the Cartesian product of $d$ infinite paths.
-In Section \ref{sec:ball}, we calculate how many vertices there are a certain distance away from a given point in an $n$-dimensional hypercubic lattice.
+In Section \ref{sec:ball}, we calculate $N_t(v)$ for any vertex $v$ in an $n$-dimensional hypercubic lattice.
 We give both combinatorial formulas and generating functions, and explore a connection with the Delannoy numbers.
 The $(m,n)$th Delannoy number counts the number of lattice paths to an integer point $(m, n)$ with only the steps $(1,0)$, $(0,1)$, and $(1,1)$.
 This connection was previously found by Zaitsev in 2017 \cite{Zait17}.
 In Theorem~\ref{thm:trivial} we find a surprising bijection between points in $\ZZ^n$ that are within distance $d$ of the origin and points in $\ZZ^d$ that are within distance $n$ of the origin.

 In Section \ref{sec:lbound}, we derive a lower bound on the minimum density of a $(t, r)$ broadcast dominating set of an infinite grid of any dimension.
 From that, we derive a lower bound on $(t,r)$ broadcast domination number of a finite grid.